Mwajiduddin/osticket-ticket-lifecycle/README.md

 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/g7.png" />
 </p>

-Remember: the reason why you can change so much of the ticket's paramaters is because in the previous tutorial we assigned our agent, Jane Doe, the role as a Supreme Admin and the Supreme Admin has all the permissions enabled.
+Remember: the reason why you can change so much of the ticket's paramaters is because in the previous tutorial we assigned our agent, Jane Doe, the role as a Supreme Admin and the Supreme Admin has all of the permissions enabled.

 You can resolve tickets by selecting "Resolved" from the drop-down menu next to "Ticket Status" and clicking on "Post Reply" then it will be in the "Closed" section and it will specify who closed the ticket.